Skip to main content ] Facebook Twitter Member area

 Although routines and rituals are similar, and some people may use the terms interchangeably, there is a key difference between the two.

-A routine is a task, or set of tasks, that you do regularly because you need to do it.
-For example, brushing your teeth, washing the dishes or taking your medication.
+A routine is a task or set of tasks that you do regularly because you need to do it, for example, brushing your teeth, washing the dishes or taking your medication.

 A ritual is also done regularly, but it has more meaning and purpose behind it, or it may bring you enjoyment rather than being a chore.
-For example, doing the puzzles in the daily newspaper may be your way of exercising your brain, or you may go and sit by the beach each day for half an hour to soak up some sunshine and fresh air.
+For example, doing puzzles in the daily newspaper may be your way of exercising your brain, or you may go and sit by the beach each day for half an hour to soak up some sunshine and fresh air.

 Benefits